PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 - Bus Model
   - Maintains the current state of the bus data
-  - Responsible for providing the up to date data to the gateway
+  - Responsible for providing the up-to-date data to the gateway
   - Currently fetches the real-time and static data itself
   - Fetches and stores the static data in PostgreSQL
 - Gateway